Lumi-supercomputer/lumi-self-learning/content/10-hpc-intro.md

-# Why use a Cluster?
+# Introduction to supercomputing and LUMI

 ```{instructor-note}
 - teaching: 15